Free your school from the grip of the single-use waste monster!

 Lunches Create a Lot of Waste

-Whether you’re packing a full lunch for school, bringing a snack for recess or packing food to go somewhere on the weekends, choosing to pack Trash Free reduces waste, saves natural resources and saves money!
+Whether you’re packing a full lunch for school, bringing a snack for recess or packing food to go somewhere on the weekends, choosing to pack Trash Free reduces waste, saves the environment and saves money!
 According to the EPA, the average American student creates 67 pounds of lunch packaging waste each school year.
-That’s more than 18,000 pounds of plastic, paper, and other non-food materials for just one average-sized elementary school (EcoCycle).
+That’s more than 18,000 pounds (about the same weight as two elephants!) of plastic, paper, and other non-food materials for just one average-sized elementary school (EcoCycle).

 Choose to Go Trash-Free!

-By making simple changes, like packing food and drinks in reusable containers and bringing reusable utensils/cloth napkins, you can reduce your waste and make your school and community more sustainable.
+So what can you do about this?
+We all know the 3 Rs: Reduce, Reuse, and Recycle.
+Starting with the most important R, Reduce using single use items typically found in packed lunches.
+By making simple changes, like packing food and drinks in reusable containers and bringing reusable utensils/cloth napkins.
+You will reduce your waste and make your school and community more sustainable!

 Waste is often classified as an environmental justice issue due to the implications associated with where it is transported.
 Recycling facilities, waste transfer stations, incinerators, and landfills are all largely placed in developing regions internationally or in disenfranchised communities within the US.
 Any one or a combination of these facilities can cause widespread pollution in addition to health issues to the communities that live nearby.

-- What are the most common types of packaging you see in your lunch and the lunches of the students at your school?
+- What are the most common types of packaging you see in your lunch and other kids’ lunches at your school?

-- What are some swaps you can make in your own lunch to use less packaging and make less waste?
+- What are some changes you can make in your own lunch to use less packaging and make less trash?

 1. Assign Roles